 Does the band offer housing?

-Housing during the retreat portion of FTP is provided.
+Housing during FTP is provided by the band.
 In addition, the Band has a dorm-like private house called Tellefsen Hall which houses 44 bandsmen throughout the year.
 The cost of living at Tellefsen Hall is significantly cheaper than living at the University Residence Halls, and includes food (with a professional chef and open kitchen), utilities (electricity, water, and garbage), and high-speed internet connection.